gpavankumarnov/whether-api-agent/README.md

 # Weather API Agent

+An intelligent AI agent
+that answers to user queries
+and
+first it checks from the given files context then search the web using DuckDuckGo

+API Integration
-An intelligent AI agent that answers queries using local Ollama models and can fetch real-time weather data via OpenWeatherMap API or search the web using DuckDuckGo.
+can fetch real-time weather data via OpenWeatherMap API

 ## Features